-Hair masks consist of rich ingredients lathered over the hair for an extended period of time, 15 minutes to overnight.
+Hair treatments consist of rich ingredients lathered over the hair for an extended period of time, 15 minutes to overnight.

 They serve as deep conditioning treatments that help heal damaged hair.
 They also soften, hydrate, promote growth, add shine, and even treat hair and scalp conditions.

-This collection of hair masks require very few natural and organic ingredients, and when compared to salon-grade products, their effect is as good (if not better) and at a fraction of the price!
+This collection of hair treatments require very few natural and organic ingredients, and when compared to salon-grade products, their effect is as good (if not better) and at a fraction of the price!

 There’s nothing quite like the smell of creme brûlée.
 Tones of vanilla combined with cream and egg, and this hair mask creates that same sensational aroma.
-For best results, do this homemade hair mask once a month.
+For best results, do this treatment once a month.

-Not much is needed to create these homemade hair masks.
+Not much is needed to create these homemade hair treatments.
 To make life a little easier, use a blender to mix all the ingredients efficiently.